 Worse, you do not want to sign up with an unpopular company that can possibly compromise your safety.
 Book or reserve a spot ahead of time.

 I found Cordillera Traveler from Lonely Planet.
-My other 5 tour mates all found Cordillera via a Google Search and reading reviews from other travelers.
+My other five tour mates found Cordillera via Google Search and by reading reviews from other travelers.

 Practically everything is not free.
 Below is a list of expenses you would need to plan for in advance: